- Legendary Reno DK Mage

 Anyfin: Your goal is to survive 2 Anyfin Can Happen.
 Polymorphing his Murclos really hburts him a lot.

 Control Exodia: Kill him, kill him before he plays the combo.
 In Wild with access to Emperor Thaurissan he don't need to run Burgly Bully .
-Skulking Geist is your MVP here.
+[Hearthstone Card (Skulking Geist is your MVP here.
 Dirty Ratting his combo pieces is game winning thing to do

 Mech Buffadin: Another explosive mech deck.
 However, you cant go wrong if you treat it the same ways as SN1Plock aka clear their board until they are exhausted